nomad23541/clarity-media-server/README.md

     {
     	"port": "port you'd like to use",
         "posterDirectory": "where you'd like posters (and other images) to be stored", "mediaDirectory": "where all your media is",
 	"tmdbApiKey": "your tmdb api key"
+	"transcoding": {
+	    "crf": "20" <- crf is the quality of the transcoding with 0 being best and 50 being worst }
     }

 Next you'll need to install the dependencies (In the root directory):